pbergholz/asm-ncb.github.io/program/index.md

   Professionals:  lunch provided at Buford’s restaurant

 #### Concurrent oral presentations, Ballroom B and Ballroom C
+B:
-*B:  1:30 Elitza Theel, Mayo Clinic, “Zika Virus – A Perspective from the Clinical Laboratory”*.
+1:30 Elitza Theel, Mayo Clinic, “Zika Virus – A Perspective from the Clinical Laboratory”.
 2:00 TBD, selected from abstracts.
 Some will be student presentations.

+C:
-*C:  1:30 TBD, selected from abstracts.
-Some will be student presentations.*
+1:30 TBD, selected from abstracts.
+Some will be student presentations.
 2:15 John Bannantine, USDA-ARS, title TBD
 2:45 coffee break

+B:
-*B:  3:00 Lisa Rucks, University of South Dakota, title TBD*.
+3:00 Lisa Rucks, University of South Dakota, title TBD.
 3:30 TBD, selected from abstracts.
 Some will be student presentations.

+C:
-*C:  3:00      TBD, selected from abstracts.
-Some will be student presentations.*.
+3:00      TBD, selected from abstracts.
+Some will be student presentations.
 4:00 invited speaker TBD

 #### Poster session, Ballroom D
 4:30-6:00  Please plan to be at your poster from 4-5